mschreie/hpe_oneview_ansible_workshop/exercises/prepare_bastion_host.md

 and run the playbook by asking for the root password of the basiton host

 On the host itself we assure the following (via the playbook):
+Hint: Do not run the following commands, when you have already executed the playbook.

 '''
 # yum install -y httpd